Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ### External ActiveMQ

-By default the playbook will deploy and configure an ActiveMQ instance that is suitable for testing/evaluation only (single instance and default credentials).
+This playbook provides support for a single host declared inside the `activemq` group that will deploy and configure an ActiveMQ instance that is suitable for testing/evaluation only (no failover and default credentials).

-It's strongly suggested that you provide your own ActiveMQ instance by defining into the inventory file one host into to `external_activemq` group (nested inside the `external` group) as follows:
+It's strongly suggested that you provide your own ActiveMQ instance by defining into the inventory file exactly one host into to `external_activemq` group (nested inside the `external` group) as follows:

 ```yaml
 all: